reisigrobert/sra/README.md

 1. **Import Data**
    - Drag & drop or select your CSV file
    - Review the data preview and validation warnings
+   - Supports both comma and period as decimal separators

 2. **Define Parameter Constellations** (optional)
    - Create reusable combinations of conditions